fundsxml/schema/README.md

-### Advantages in contrast to CSV format
-- Clear file structure and formatting (number, dates, ...)
-- Native support for nested loops, optional fields and sections
-- Definition of fields and tree structure via XML-Schema
-- Built in documentation in multiple languages
-- Automatic validation of file structure and field content against XML-Schema

 ## Documentation
 Documentation can be found on the [official FundsXML Website](http://www.fundsxml.org/documentation/) or on Github Pages.

 ## Where can I get the latest release?
-Latest official relese can be downloaded via the [fundsxml.org](http://www.fundsxml.org/schema-definitions/) website or via [github](https://github.com/fundsxml/schema/releases).
+Latest official relese can be downloaded via the [fundsxml.org](http://www.fundsxml.org/schema-definitions/) website or via [Github](https://github.com/fundsxml/schema/releases).

 ## Contributing
+If you want to become a Associate Member of the FundsXML organisation or active participate in one of the working groups contact the "FundsXML Standards Committee" contact the Secretary [Thomas Koop](mailto:thomas.koop@bvi.de).
-We accept Pull Requests via GitHub.
+If you have found any bugs or enhance some documentaion - we also accept Pull Requests via GitHub.

 ## License